SteveVanOpstal/caniuse-web-component/README.md

 # can-i-use

-A web component that shows LTS browser support.
+A web component that shows browser support in a compact form.

 ```html
 <head>